 Another illustration of this general issue is the question of quotas for formerly discriminated social groups.
-For instance, an ambitious system of reservations was put in place in post-independence India in order to provide seats in higher education, public employment, and elected positions for Dalits and Adivasis (former untouchables and indigenous groups).
-In Capital and Ideology, I analyze in some length the achievements and limitations of this policy-by far the largest affirmative action program that was ever implemented in history.
-On the one hand, this policy did contribute to reduce the level of inequality between formerly discriminated groups and the rest of Indian society-more so, for instance, than the inequality between Blacks and Whites in the United States.
-But on the other hand, this policy had strong limitations.
+For instance, an ambitious system of reservations was introduced in post-independence India to provide places in higher education, public employment and elected positions for Dalits and Avisatis (former untouchables and aboriginals).
+In Capital and Ideology, I analyze at some length the achievements and limitations of this policy-by far the largest affirmative action program ever implemented in history.
+On the one hand, this policy did contribute to reducing the level of inequality between formerly discriminated groups and the rest of Indian society-more so for instance than the inequality between blacks and whites in the United States.
+But on the other hand, the policy had strong limitations.

-As Shah and Lerche rightly stress in their essay, capitalist growth has entrenched and transformed (rather than erased) the ideology of caste and race in India, and reservations were not sufficient to erase long-standing inequality between Dalits, Adivasis, and the rest of society.
-In my book, I emphasize that these reservations (which by construction could not benefit more than a tiny fraction of the disadvantaged social groups) often served as an excuse for large segments of the Indian elite (including part of the leadership of the India National Congress) not to pay the taxes that would have been necessary in order to finance a proper system of social services (education, health, and basic infrastructure) open to everyone.

-I also stress that an ambitious redistribution of property would probably have been necessary (and would still be necessary) in order to confront the kind of entrenched inequality regime which postindependence India inherited from its ancient and colonial past.
+To a large extent, capitalist growth has entrenched and transformed (rather than erased) the ideology of caste and race in India, and reservations were not sufficient to erase long-standing inequality between Dalits, Avisatis and the rest of society.
+In my book, I emphasize that these reservations-which by construction could not benefit more than a tiny fraction of the disadvantaged social groups-often served as an excuse for large segments of the Indian elite (including part of the leadership of the India National Congress) not to pay the taxes that would have been necessary to finance a proper system of social services (education, health, basic infrastructure) open to everyone.
+I also stress that an ambitious redistribution of property would probably have been necessary (and would still be necessary) in order to confront the kind of entrenched inequality regime which post-independence India inherited from its ancient and colonial past.
 Some redistributions of property were carried out in the land reform programs implemented by communist regional governments in Kerala or West Bengal, but they never received much support at the federal level.
-From an ideological viewpoint, it is worth noting that Dalit leaders like Ambedkar have always been unconvinced by Marxist approaches stressing the central role of property relations and their transformation, and neglecting (in Ambedkar's view) the specific discriminations suffered by Dalits, including of course within the working class.
-Ambedkar was partly correct, in the sense that "categorical inequalities" (in the sense used by Savage and Waitkus in their essay) need to be addressed by "categorical policies".
-When past prejudices and discriminations against certain social or racial groups (or against women) are so entrenched, it is often indispensable to use some specific reparations or reservations system.
-It is critical, however, to plan in advance how such schemes are scheduled to evolve over time as past discriminations are being corrected (otherwise there is a strong risk to reify the categories at play), and to find the right balance with universal forward-looking policies such as the redistribution of income and property and open access to high-quality public services (which in the long-run are arguably more powerful than categorical policies alone).
+From an ideological viewpoint, it is worth noting that Dalit leaders like Ambelkar have always been unconvinced by Marxist approaches that stress the central role of property relations and their transformation, and which neglect (in Ambelkar's view) the specific discriminations suffered by Dalits, including of course within the working class.
+My point, actually, is that Ambelkar was only partly correct in stating that "categorical inequalities" call for "categorical policies".
+When past prejudices and discriminations against certain social or racial groups (or against women) are so entrenched, it is often indispensable to use some specific system of reparations or reservations.
+It is critical, however, to plan in advance how such schemes are scheduled to evolve over time as past discriminations are being corrected (otherwise there is a strong risk of reifying the categories at play), and to find the right balance with universal forward-looking policies such as the redistribution of income and property and open access to high-quality public services (which in the longrun are arguably more powerful than categorical policies alone).
 Finding an adequate compromise between these different dimensions of redistribution is not an easy task.
-This again requires to take ideas and ideologies seriously, and not simply as a mirror of class positions.
+This again requires one to take ideas and ideologies seriously, and not simply as a mirror of class positions.